Advisory

 The Corrupt Practices Investigation Bureau (CPIB) is aware of an impersonation scam involving the Bureau.

-3. Members of the public are advised to take the following precautions:
+3. Members of the public are advised to take the following precautions should they receive calls from suspected scammers:

 -